There's a better way: Ciena’s Adaptive IP

 There must be a better way!

 IP networks must evolve to adapt to new use cases and ever-changing business demands.
-Which is why Ciena has introduced the Adaptive IPTM solution, where infrastructure is programmable, disaggregated, and streamlined.
+Which is why Ciena has introduced the Adaptive IPTM approach, where infrastructure is programmable, disaggregated, and streamlined.

 It leverages streaming telemetry to enable real-time monitoring of the network and services provided.
 It’s based on open protocols, like NETCONF/YANG, IS-IS, OSPF, and BGP, while supporting new IP implementations, such as Segment Routing.
 Adaptive IP is composed of purpose-built packet platforms based on merchant silicon and enhanced with hardware-assisted capabilities.
 Massive scalability is enabled via coherent pluggable optics for expanded capacity and reach to address a myriad of applications.
 Ciena’s Manage, Control, and Plan (MCP) is a microservice-based domain controlled specifically created to support multi-layer Ciena implementations.